Fox Runner Effigy Vessel

 On View: Arts of the Americas Galleries, 5th Floor

-The anthropomorphic fox on this Moche effigy vessel wears a large, circular disk headdress that is also seen on fineline painted vessels, where it is associated with Ritual Runners, figures shown racing through desert landscapes.
-Similar disks in gold and copper have been found in elite burials, suggesting that Ritual Runners were a high-ranking group of adult males, possibly priests, who participated in a special ceremony.
-Scholars believe that Moche priests consumed the hallucinogenic San Pedro cactus in order to transform themselves into animal spirit helpers such as the fox.
+The anthropomorphic fox on this effigy vessel wears a large disc headdress associated with the Ritual Runners, figures shown racing through the desert landscape in many examples of Moche art.
+Similar discs in gold and copper have been found in elite burials, suggesting that the Ritual Runners were a high-ranking group of adult males, possibly priests, who participated in special ceremonies throughout the Moche territory.
+Scholars believe that Moche priests consumed the hallucinogenic San Pedro cactus (Echinopsis pachanoi) to transform themselves into animal spirit helpers such as the fox.

 10 3/4 x 5 3/4 x 8 7/8 in.
 (27.3 x 14.6 x 22.5 cm) (show scale)

 Stirrup-spout effigy vessel depicting a seated anthropomorphic fox (fox runner) with a fox head and human body.
 The figure wears a large circular disk headdress, a woven belt, and wrist and leg ornaments.
 He grasps the headdress ties in his hands.

 Moche.
 Fox Runner Effigy Vessel, ca. 400-700.
 Ceramic, pigments, 10 3/4 x 5 3/4 x 8 7/8 in.
 (27.3 x 14.6 x 22.5 cm).
 Brooklyn Museum, Gift of Mrs. Eugene Schaefer, 36.332.
 Creative Commons-BY (Photo: Brooklyn Museum, 36.332_SL1.jpg)